Other Collected Information

 Another measurement is the T.1 time: time in which the light output is above 10% of the peak.
 This comes much closer to representing the meaningful duration of light output.
 A rule of thumb is that T.1 duration is approximately three times the T.5 time, but there's no absolute correlation.

-Pentax, Sigma, Promaster, Sakar
+Pentax, Sigma, Promaster, Tumax

 Sigma simply states that the flash duration for full-power firing is about ¹⁄₇₀₀ seconds.
 No details are provided, but it seems safe to assume that this is the standard T.5 measurement, which would put the T.1 speed at around ¹/₂₃₃ seconds — give or take.
-My request for more details as declined — "I spoke with our corporate office regarding this issue and unfortunately we cannot provide you with privileged information to you as it is not available at this time.
+My request for more details was declined — "I spoke with our corporate office regarding this issue and unfortunately we cannot provide you with privileged information to you as it is not available at this time.
 We apologize for the inconvenience."

-Promaster claims a duration range of ¹⁄₁₀₀₀ to ¹⁄₃₀,₀₀₀ seconds, and Sakar says ¹⁄₁₀₀₀ to ¹⁄₂₀,₀₀₀ seconds.
+Promaster claims a duration range of ¹⁄₁₀₀₀ to ¹⁄₃₀,₀₀₀ seconds, and Tumax says ¹⁄₁₀₀₀ to ¹⁄₂₀,₀₀₀ seconds.
 Again it seems unwise to extrapolate much from this beyond the guess that this refers to T.5 time.

 Metz — Useful Data!